anilallewar/iOS9-Swift2-Tinder/README.md

                 <true/>
             </dict>
             ```
+---
 **Note:** *Add the entries through info.plist at the end; don't copy-paste it in the source file.
-If the entries don't stay in order they create arbitary probles*
+If the entries don't stay in order they create arbitary problems*

 5. Build and run the application on the XCode simulator to signup using Facebook and enjoy the app!
 6. You might need to click on the login button again after initially providing the facebook credentials.